diffeo/dblogger/README.rst

 Command Line
 ------------

+After installing the python package, this command line entry point will be available:

-   python -m dblogger.search -c myconfig.yaml appname namespace loglevel filter
+   dblogger -c myconfig.yaml appname namespace loglevel filter

 :filter: could be a regex to be applied to the log message or a field=regex pair, specifying the log record field and the regex to be applied to that field.